Scientific Name

 Fertilizing: Feed annually with a balanced fertilizer.
 According to the package directions, apply the fertilizer to the soil in spring as new growth appears.

 Repotting: Plants in containers require little more care than those in gardens.
-Repot your H. erythrostictum when it outgrows its current pot by moving it out to a larger pot to hold the plant better.
+Repot your H. erythrostictum when it outgrows its current pot by moving it to a larger pot to hold the plant better.
 Spring is the best time to repot this plant.
 Make sure the soil is dry before you begin the repotting process.

 Propagation: This succulent can be grown from seeds, division, or stem cuttings.
 Sow seeds in spring.
-Dividing your H. erythrostictum is very easy and can be carried out at almost any time in the growing season, though it is probably best done in spring or early summer.
+Dividing your H. erythrostictum is easy and can be carried out at almost any time in the growing season, though it is probably best done in spring or early summer.
 Propagate by stem cuttings in summer.

 Learn more at How to Grow and Care for Hylotelephium.